Perch Zeytuntsyan: Themes and subject matter

-A recurrent theme in Zeytuntsyan’s works has been the relationship between the individual, society, and the exercise of authority.
+A recurrent theme in Zeytuntsyan's works has been the relationship between the individual, society, and the exercise of authority.
 The majority of his plays draw their subject matter from Armenian history, particularly historical episodes that are relevant to contemporary issues.
 One major theme in his more recent prose and theatrical works is the Armenian genocide in the Ottoman Empire, reflecting the growth of nationalism in the Armenian Republic towards the end of Soviet rule.
 His novel the Last Dawn as well as his plays The Great Silence and All Rise, the Court Is in Session explore these themes.
 These plays have often been performed in both Armenia and different areas of the Armenian Diaspora.

 Film and recent works

-After graduating from an advanced screenwriting course in Moscow in 1964, Zeytuntsyan worked at the Hayfilm center in Yerevan, later becoming the senior editor of the art film section of the Yerevan studio for television films from 1968-1975.
+After graduating from an advanced screenwriting course in Moscow in 1964, Zeytuntsyan worked at the Hayfilm center in Yerevan, later becoming the senior editor of the art film section of the Yerevan studio for television films from 1968 to 1975.
 The film Erevanyan oreri khronika [Chronicle of Yerevan Days] (1973) was based on his screenplay.
 He also went on to write a number of speeches and newspaper articles focusing on sociopolitical issues affecting the Armenian Republic.
-One collection of these works, titled Tsulere der ayntegh en [The Bulls Are Still There] (1990) won the Golden Pen Award of the Republic’s Union of Journalists.
-He has since received myriad accolades, including the State Prize of Armenia, the republic’s highest award.
+One collection of these works, titled Tsulere der ayntegh en [The Bulls Are Still There] (1990) won the Golden Pen Award of the Republic's Union of Journalists.
+He has since received myriad accolades, including the State Prize of Armenian SSR, the republic's highest award.

-In 1975, Zeytuntsyan became the executive secretary of the Writer’s Union of Armenia, a position he held until 1981.
+In 1975, Zeytuntsyan became the executive secretary of the Writer's Union of Armenia, a position he held until 1981.
 He went on to become the Minister of Culture in the first post-Soviet administration of the Republic of Armenia.